 Hi.
-My name is Mike Fast, and this my site to post comments and data about baseball.
+My name is Mike Fast, and this is my site to post comments and data about baseball.
 I’ve been a Kansas City Royals fan since 1986, and I was introduced to my love of baseball analysis by Bill James through his Baseball Abstract series.

 August 2, 2007 at 7:49 pm